JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 For students of any age that are totally new or have little exposure to programming and / or web development.

-## Workshop A: Building your own web site
+## Workshop A: Build your own web site

 ### Software to install on your laptop before you attend